npms-io/npms-analyzer/docs/architecture.md

 - Does the project have linters configured?
 - What's the code complexity score?

-### maintenance score
+#### maintenance

-Maintenance score allows us to understand if the module is active & healthy or if it is abandoned.
-These are typically the second kind of attributes that a person analyses when looking at the module.
+Maintenance attributes allows us to understand if the module is active & healthy or if it is abandoned.
+These are typically the second kind of attributes that a person looks when looking at the module.

 - Percentage of open issues among the total issues
 - The time it takes to close the issues
 - Most recent commit
 - Commit frequency

-### popularity score
+#### popularity

 Popularity attributes allows us to understand the module extend and adoption.
 These are the kind of attributes that a person looks when they are undecided on the module choice.